ashwin-M-D/DM-Gym/documentation/2_Available_Features_data_management.md

 ## Sample / Synthetic Datasets generation

 This feature can be used to randomly generate datasets for the different environments in this package.
-It is done as follows.
+It is done as follows:

 #### Clustering Datasets